sifiorg/docs/docs/api/overview.md

 ## Endpoints

-See the [SDK source-code](https://github.com/sifiorg/sifi/tree/master/packages/sdk) for a list of endpoints.
+See the [SDK source code](https://github.com/sifiorg/sifi/tree/master/packages/sdk) for a list of endpoints.